GersonGv/requests/README.txt

-Hellow
+Hello

-This is a personal practice from the tutorial of RealPython https://realpython.com/python-requests/
+This is a personal practice
+https://realpython.com/python-requests/